okryvyts/lifetimes-book/src/intro_to_variance.md

 }
 ```

-We have a struct definiton corresponding to that row of the table
+We have a struct definiton corresponding to this row of the table

 Type           | 'a              | T           | U
 -------------- | --------------- | ----------- | ----------